iOSLabUNAM/IBOutlet-exercises/README.md

 > **Note:**
 > If you haven't completed this exercise in the previous attempt, we encourage you to finish it and continue working on it to achieve a successful implementation

+## Fourth Challenge - Time of day
+Develop an app that dynamically adapts to different times of the day.
+To achieve this, use a `segment controller` with three options: "Morning", "Afternoon" and "Night".
+Associate a background image related to each to each of these options.

+Key Features:
+Use a segment controller with three segments: "Morning", "Afternoon" and "Night".
+Associate a specific background image to each segment that reflects the atmosphere and light corresponding to that time of day.
+When the user selects an option in the segment controller, the application should update the wallpaper according to the choice made.